imgopt/imageOptAndroid/README.md

-# imageOptAndroid
+# imageOptClient - Android
-imageOpt client library for Android, to construct parameterized imageOpt url from plain image url.
+imageOpt client library for Android, to construct parameterized imageOpt url from plain imageSet URL created at [imageOpt][1]

 For more information please see [imageOpt][1]